๐Ÿฅ—Intro to Nutrition

 Systemic Health Benefits

-• Kidney function is protected when adequate fluid intake helps dilute and flush potential stone-forming minerals
+• Kidney function is protected when adequate fluid intake helps dilute and flush potential stone-forming minerals like calcium and oxalate.

 Mood and Cognitive Function

-• Energy levels throughout the day often reflect hydration status as much as sleep or nutrition quality
+• Energy levels throughout the day often reflect hydration status as much as sleep or nutrition quality.

 Quick Reference Table